northeastern-rc/rc-public-documentation/docs/source/software/r.rst

 **When using Rstudio in the OOD App:**

+The instructions below can be applied on any RStudio "flavor" available (i.e., RStudio, Geospatial, and Tidyverse).
+Once a packrat snapshot is created it can easily be transfered between flavors and even machines (e.g., personal laptop, Discovery).

 1. Launch an RStudio instance on the OOD.
+Specify the flavor and other parameters as usual.
 2. In the Rstudio console type:

          ``install.packages("packrat)``

 .. note::
         This will install by default in ``$HOME/R/x86_64-pc-linux-gnu-library/<version>/`` as long as you don't have previous environments or those have been turned off (see below).
-For packrat installation, it is best to specify a "project folder" in your $HOME, /scratch or /work directory (if you do not have /work please see here for access).
+For packrat installation, it is best to specify a "project folder" in your $HOME, /scratch or /work directory (if you do not have /work please see `here <https://rc-docs.northeastern.edu/en/latest/storage/discovery_storage.html>`_  for access).
 The location /tmp/Rtmp8CbQCA/downloaded_packages would not work because /tmp corresponds to the compute node that you were on while running the R session.
 Optimally, you would like to have the packrat location in a persistent place so that all packages and libraries are available to you at all times regardless of the compute node you are on.

-3. In the Rstudio terminal (the second tab in the lower left quad) create the packrat project directory at the desired location using ``mkdir``.
-Or you can select "New Folder" in the "Files" tab in the lower right hand side.
+3. Create a packrat project directory at the desired location by selecting "New Folder" in the "Files" tab in the lower right hand side of the RStudio screen.
+Alternatively, you can use the command ``mkdir`` which can be executed in the terminal tab on the lower left hand side of the RStudio screen.
+For example:

         ``mkdir projectfolder``